ashtam55/fitso-sow/README.md

 ## Executive Summary
-This documentation is to serve as a 'Statement of Work' or SOW for implementing few digital Transformations at a Fitso facility to enhance and empower Administrations.
-The advancement in the field of IoT, networks, computing and data science and made possible Integrated systems that can really help business.
+This documentation is to serve as a 'Statement of Work' or SOW for implementing few Digital Transformations at a Fitso facility to enhance and empower Administrations.
+The advancement in the field of IoT, Networks, Computing and Data Science has made possible Integrated systems that can really help business.
 Such a system would include a means to capture, catalog and analyze data, along with tools to enforce 'business logic'.

 Akriya Technologies will work with Fitso to: